BladeDancer957/INER_RDP/README.md

 # Task Relation Distillation and Prototypical Pseudo Label for Incremental Named Entity Recognition (CIKM2023)

+This repository contains all of our source code.
+We sincerely thank the help of [Zheng et al.'s repository](https://github.com/zzz47zzz/CFNER).

 ## Overview of the directory
 - *bert-base-cased/*: the directory of configurations and PyTorch pretrained model for bert-base-cased
 - *config/* : the directory of configurations for our RDP method